OpenActTextDev/OpenActTextDev.github.io/README.md

-# Open Actuarial Textbooks Project: Development Site {Development Site}
+### Open Actuarial Textbooks Project: Development Site

 This site is for teachers, authors, and others who seek to contribute to the development of free and open actuarial textbooks.